Automate Your Food Ordering Process

 - You can use the Default dialog for the initial message you will send to your customers as all messages that don’t have a specified dialog entry point will end up here.

 Based on the keywords you defined in the previous step your customer can enter 1, order, or pizza and the bot will know to proceed with the pizza order.

-When you save attributes, you can use those values to confirm the specifics of the order, like the type of a pizza, number of pizzas, or the delivery address.
+When you save attributes, use those values to confirm the specifics of the order, like the type of a pizza, number of pizzas, or the delivery address.